Yoga Meditation

 The Spiritual Stepladder

-As mentioned above, concentration precedes meditation, and meditation leads to SAMADHI.
+Concentration precedes meditation, and meditation leads to SAMADHI.

 There are Eight Steps in total.